 6 Factors To Consider Before Accepting Or Rejecting Job OrdersJan 06, 2022

 One of the most critical aspects of recruiting firm success is determining whether to accept or reject job orders.
-Over the years, I’ve discovered that:
+Successful business development for recruiting firms is not about how many job orders you bring in per month.
+It's about how many job orders you fill in that period.
+As a recruiting industry practitioner and coach to recruiting firms, I’ve discovered that:

 - The less successful firms primarily rely on emotions to make this key decision.
 For example, “this is a good client, so I’ll say yes even though the job order is not fillable, and they won’t consider my advice to fix the shortcomings.”

 - The most successful firms start with an objective process as the foundation of their decision to accept or reject business.
 For example, “the client is not willing to make a commitment to us, so I’ll say NO.”

 How should you decide on what business to accept or reject?
 The best recruiting industry business development decisions come from starting with an objective, rational evaluation based on the merits of the opportunity.
 Then you should consider feelings and judgments such as your relationship, your recruiting bandwidth, future business potential, etc. Recruiters are often driven by their clients' desire to be liked and approved of.
 This can lead to the fear that rejecting job orders will alienate their clients and prospects.
 However, saying YES to the wrong job orders may make you feel good in the short term but leads to lower client satisfaction in the long run.

 An objective process to evaluate a job order on its merits includes considering the following criteria: